WeblateOrg/weblate/docs/formats.rst

 .. versionadded:: 3.0

-    Experimental support has been added in Weblate 3.0, not supported on Python 3.
+    Experimental support has been added in Weblate 3.0, and is not supported in Python 3.

 .. index::
     pair: RC; file format